 This guide provides an overview of the different types of permissions available for tags, the functionalities they grant access to, and some basic implementation strategies for different business use cases.

-For steps on how to configure permissions for users using Admin Console, please refer to the tutorial on managing permissions for tags.
+For steps on how to configure permissions for users using Admin Console, please refer to the tutorial on managing permissions for data collection.

 Within a product profile, permissions for tags are divided into four categories:

 Each tag property has a platform.
 There are currently two platforms that you can use for tags: Web and Mobile.
 You can use this permission type to restrict or grant access to a particular type of property.
 This can be useful when the team that manages your mobile apps is different from the one that manages your websites.

 By default, product profiles grant access to all properties that exist within your company, both currently and in the future.
 Using this permission type, you can restrict or grant access to specific existing properties by name.